Employment of Retirees

 - Enrolled in Medicare Part A and B, or Medicare Part B only, or

-- Who began current employment before January 1, 2016
+- Began current employment before January 1, 2016

 SERS’ health care eligibility is lost when an individual:

-- Is eligible for medical and prescription coverage through the new employer, or
+- Is eligible for medical and prescription coverage through his or her new employer, or

-- Is not eligible for medical and prescription coverage through the new employer, but other employees in comparable positions are eligible for coverage
+- Is not eligible for medical and prescription coverage through his or her new employer, but other employees in comparable positions are eligible for coverage.
+The coverage available to employees in comparable positions must be at the same cost as full-time employees.

-Individuals will not lose eligibility if they do not have access to employer coverage or if costs employees in comparable positions more than what full-time employees pay.
+Individuals will not lose eligibility for SERS’ coverage if they do not have access to the employer coverage or it costs employees in comparable positions more than what full-time employees pay.
+This also applies to spouses, but not children.

 Disability Benefit Recipients

 A disability benefit recipient of another Ohio retirement system should contact the other system to determine any restrictions on returning to other public employment.
-If receiving a disability benefit from another Ohio retirement, that individual is not eligible to apply for a SERS disability benefit.
+A member is not eligible to apply for a SERS disability benefit if the person is receiving a disability benefit from another Ohio retirement system.